Agoric/documentation/main/glossary/index.md

 The Inter-Blockchain Communication protocol, used by blockchains to communicate with each other.
 For more details, see [What developers need to know about inter-blockchain communication](https://www.computerweekly.com/blog/Open-Source-Insider/What-developers-need-to-know-about-inter-blockchain-communication).

+## Intercahin Account (ICA)

+Interchain accounts on Agoric enable an Agoric smart contract to control an account on another blockchain within the Cosmos ecosystem facilitated by [Agoric Orchestration API](#orchestration).
+This feature leverages the [Inter-Blockchain Communication (IBC)](#ibc) protocol to facilitate interactions and transactions across different blockchains seamlessly.

 ## Invitation

 A [payment](#payment) whose amount represents (and is required for) participation in a contract instance.